DreaminDani/desandoval-blog/content/posts/2024-05-17_Bookmark-Beat-EP20.md

 So if the growth of in-house design teams was actually caused by seeing design as a "competitive advantage," what happens to those same teams when competition decreases?
 What role do they play on a team full of business strategists, lawyers and a burnt-out engineering team who is just trying to keep the lights on?

 I think the answer revolves somewhere around designers being more involved in decision making.
 Engineers may have the knowledge of the underlying system while sales, product owners and the executive have context on how a company fits in the current market.
-But those who are closest to the customer are more likely to have a pulse on how the underlying sentiment of a user may change the market.
+But those who are closest to the customer are more likely to have a pulse on how the underlying sentiment of a user may *change the market*.

 ### Why do designers have to do it?